 Reverse numbness faster!
 No more swollen or bitten lips.
 You can go back to work or school and be ready to take on the rest of your day without the hindrance of still being numb.
 You’ll be ready to talk, drink and even laugh!
 The rest of your day will be worry free and you won’t have those embarrassing side effects from still being numb.

-OraVerse® is a breakthrough that reverses unwanted lingering numbness after routine dental procedures where local anesthetic containing a vasoconstrictor was used.
-In clinical trials, the patients were able to regain normal sensation twice as fast vs. the control group.
+OraVerse is a breakthrough that reverses unwanted lingering numbness after routine dental procedures where local anesthetic containing a vasoconstrictor (link to definition) was used.
+In clinical trials, the patients were able to regain normal sensation twice as fast vs, the control group.

 These studies* showed that on average people who are given OraVerse not only return to normal sensation twice as fast, but they can smile, speak, and drink normally sooner, and drooling is minimized.

 When you receive an injection not only do your lips stay numb but your whole upper and lower jaw does as well!
 Your entire mouth can be numb sometimes for as long as 4 hours (depending on the procedure your dentist performed).